-- Banks will never ask you to confirm your confidential information over the phone.
+- Also note that Banks will never ask you to confirm your confidential information over the phone.

 - If you receive a phone call requesting confidential or personal information, do not respond and end the call.

-- If you receive an OTP on your phone without having transacted yourself, it was likely prompted by a fraudster using your personal information.
+- If you receive an OTP on your phone without having transacted yourself, it is likely that it is a fraudster who has used your personal information.
 Do not provide the OTP telephonically to anybody.
 Contact your bank immediately to alert them to the possibility that your information may have been compromised.

 - If you lose mobile connectivity under circumstances where you are usually connected, check whether you may have been the victim of a SIM swop.